Maps4HTML/web-map-doc/docs/elements/extent.md

 ### `units`

 Specifies the projection of the tiles and other content that is expected from the server.
-If the projection value is not a case-sensitive match of the `<mapml-viewer>` `projection` attribute, the layer will be disabled in the layer control, and will not be displayed on the map, nor content fetched.
+If the projection value is a case-insensitive match of the `<mapml-viewer>` `projection` attribute, the extent will be disabled in the layer control, and will not be displayed on the map, nor content fetched.

 Defined values of `units` include: